LoonDread/LoonDread/README.md

 - 👋 Hi, I’m @LoonDread
 - 👀 I’m interested in art, mental health, Psychology, gaming, mincraft, peotry.
-- 🌱 I’m currently at the start of my journey to learn to code.
+- 🌱 I’m currently at the start of my journey in coding.
 - 💞️ I’m looking to collaborate on ...
 - 😄 Pronouns: They/Them
 - ⚡ Fun fact: ...